93coin/93coin/README.md

 ----------------

-NinetyThreeCoin is a decentralised digital currency with near-instant transaction speeds and negligible transaction fees built upon Proof of Stake 3.0 (PoSV3, BPoS) as introduced by the NinetyThreeCoin development team.
+NinetyThreeCoin is a decentralised digital currency with near-instant transaction speeds and negligible transaction fees built upon Proof of Stake 3.0 (PoSV3, BPoS) as introduced by the BlackCoin development team.

 For more information about NinetyThreeCoin itself, see https://ninetythreecoin.org.